sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   * Mounts differ
     Path mounts differ per ASIC.
 For example, each ASIC instance maps its own redis instance.

+In short, same image, but with different runtime parameters.
+This can be easily extended as multiple manifests as one manifest per ASIC.

+## FEATURE config:
+The configuration of FEATURE is CONFIG-DB.
+This controls set_owner, fallback, ... parameters per FEATURE.

+* The config can be shared or can be distinct per ASIC.

 # Service install for kube managed features